-Homely food to fill our weekends, irresistibly feta burgers with crash new potatoes.
+Homely food to fill our weekends, irresistibly feta burgers with crushed new potatoes.

 A burger is not a Greek burger unless it is naked, aka mpiftékia.
-These wonderful meat patties always got in the oven by themselves or often with some oven baked potatoes.
+These wonderful meat patties always got in the oven by themselves or often with some oven-baked potatoes.
 A wholesome meal for a family or a feast with friends.
-No BBQ required obviously, you can just slip them in the oven.
+No BBQ is required obviously, you can just slip them in the oven.

-But here we have crash new potatoes!
+But here we have crushed new potatoes!
 I advise you to double the portions of the tatties, these golden little nuggets are simply delicious.
 Yes, you will be going back for second helpings.

 - 800 gr beef mince